 Alternative 1 would maintain the current hail-in requirement for commercial permitted reef fish vessels, such that the owner or operator of a vessel landing IFQ species must notify the National Marine Fisheries Service (NMFS) between 3 and 24 hours prior to landing.
-Alternative 1 would not be expected to affect the harvest of IFQ species, and so Alternative 1 would not be expected to result in any direct economic effects.
+Alternative 1 would not be expected to affect the harvest of reef fish species, and so Alternative 1 would not be expected to result in any direct economic effects.
 Based on the information in Table 3.4.3.1, 731 vessels are estimated to currently be affected by Alternative 1.
 Preferred Alternative 2 and Alternative 3 require the same hail-in time period to NMFS of 3 to 24 hours prior to landing, but they expand the scope of which vessels would be required to hail-in.

 Preferred Alternative 2 would require a commercial reef fish permitted vessel landing any commercially caught reef fish from the Gulf to submit a landing notification (hail-in).
-If IFQ species are to be landed, the hail-in requirements for a vessel under Preferred Alternative 2 are identical to that of Alternative 1; if no IFQ species are to be landed, Preferred Alternative 2 differs from Alternative 1 in that a less extensive hail-in will be required, providing date, time, location of landing, and vessel identification number.
+If IFQ species are to be landed, the hail-in requirements for a vessel under Preferred Alternative 2 are identical to that of Alternative 1; if no IFQ species are to be landed, Preferred Alternative 2 differs from Alternative 1 in that a less extensive hail-in would be required, providing date, time, location of landing, and vessel identification number.
 While Preferred Alternative 2 would not be expected to affect the harvest of IFQ species or other reef fish, it may still result in minor direct economic effects due to the opportunity cost associated with the time burden of additional hail-ins and due to potential additional communication costs.
-The positive indirect economic effects of Preferred Alternative 2 stem from the potential reduction in illegal harvest of IFQ species as a result of better interception of commercially permitted reef fish vessels by marine enforcement agents.
-In 2015, Preferred Alternative 2 would have incorporated, for a hail-in, the 11% of reef fish trips that did not land IFQ species, amounting to 61 trips per month on average (Table 2.1.2); based on the information in Table 3.4.3.3, 1,020 vessels are estimated to currently be affected by Alternative 2.
-The potential reduction in any illegal harvest of IFQ species then must be weighed against the negative indirect economic effects of Preferred Alternative 2, which relate to the incurred public costs if any additional enforcement results.